fievelk/redis-docker-template/README.md

 - http://localhost:8000 (sender)
 - http://localhost:8001 (receiver)

+The Sender and the Receiver are two simple webservers implemented using Flask.
 Visiting the sender URL will send some data to the Redis server and show it on the page.
 Visiting the receiver URL will fetch the data from Redis and show it.
 Every time you refresh the sender page, new data will be added to the Redis list.

+### Requirements

+As long as you can run docker and docker compose, you don't need to worry about requirements.
+If you're curious, know that there are two different types of requirements:
+- `pyproject.toml` (Poetry requirements): dependencies used for local development (e.g. `black`).
+- `requirements.txt`: dependencies needed by the containers.

-### Checking the contents of Redis
+## Checking the contents of the Redis server

 We can access the Redis server directly to check what's going on:
 ```console